theobald-software/kb.theobald-software.github.io/content/_tables/table-cdc-initial-table-load.md

 The following article shows how to handle the initial table load for delta extractions using the Table component.
 The article applies in the following situation:

-- You run the TableCDC component on SAP releases < 7.10
+- The TableCDC component is run on SAP releases < 7.10
 - The option **Extract table on first run** (Delta initialization) is activate.
 - The delta initialization takes longer than the maximum processing time specified in the SAP profile parameter **rdisp/max_w**.
 - The extraction aborts with an error message, e.g., `ERPConnect.ABAPRuntimeException: RfcInvoke failed(RFC_ABAP_RUNTIME_FAILURE): TIME_OUT - Time limit exceeded`.